Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Method

-The derivation of Eq. (\ref{eq15}) is shown in Eq (\ref{eq22}) of Appendix A2.
-Ultimately, the original challenging is transformed into a gradient-optimizable problem, involving the KL loss between the priors associated with encoding parameters $\phi$ and reconstruction parameters $\theta$, and a reconstruction loss term related to $\theta$.
+Ultimately, the original challenge is transformed into a gradient-optimizable problem, involving the KL loss between the priors associated with encoding parameters $\phi$ and reconstruction parameters $\theta$, and a reconstruction loss term related to $\theta$.